Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 ![Interactive notification](/Images/interactivebannermessage.png)

 Your Titanium application defines one or more _notification categories_, each of which consists of one or more _notification actions_.
-When you [create a push notification](#create-a-push-notification) in the Dashboard, the **Category** form field lets you specify the category of interactive notification to display when the push notification arrives.
+When you [create a push notification](#create-a-push-notification), the **Category** form field lets you specify the category of interactive notification to display when the push notification arrives.

 **To create an interactive notification:**